 Crate Training your English Bulldog PuppyWB English Bulldogs

-English bulldogs like their ancestors, instinctively want to have shelter, even in the house.
+How to crate training your english bulldog puppy?
+English bulldogs, like their ancestors, instinctively want to have shelter, even in the house.
 If not provided, your English bulldog will crate himself under a table, chair, or bed.
 A crate serves as a den for dogs of all breeds.
 We recommend covering wire crates to give your English bulldog puppy the privacy he needs to feel secure.

 When traveling by car, crates also provide safety for you, your passengers, and your bulldog.

 Our English bulldog puppies usually arrive at their new homes right after 8 weeks of age.
 Just like babies, they can not control their bladders until they mature.
 This is usually between 3 and 6 months.
 Be patient and expect accidents.
 Reward good behavior and ignore bad behavior.